katherineanne/introductionto123ddesign/Introduction to 123D Design.md

 **Moving Your Perspective**

-Orbit - Right click as you move your mouse
+Orbit - Right click as you move your mouse.

 Zoom - Scroll your mouse or trackpad.

-Up = zoom in, Down = zoom out
+Up = zoom in, Down = zoom out.

-Left click - Pan your view
+Left click - Pan your view.

 Or select the orbit, panning, or zoom option from the right hand menu.
 You can also adjust the direction of your view or hit the home button to return to your original view of the grid.